enfabrica/enkit/scripts/gee.md

 Displays URLs that you can paste into emails to share the contents of your branch with other users (in advance of sending out a PR).

+### bazelgc

+Usage: `gee bazelgc`

+Identifies a set of bazel cache directories that are no longer associated with any worktree (branch) that gee knows about, and offers to delete them.

 ### repair